Skip to navigation Skip to content

 Has the invoice been paid in full?

-• Yes, the Medicare benefit goes into the customer's bank account, usually within a day once the claim is processed
+• Yes, the Medicare benefit is paid into the customer's bank account.
+This is usually within a day of the claim being processed

 5